Top 10 Most Stressful College Majors Based on Studying Time

 Average studying time per week: 20-24h

-It's no secret that a degree in chemical engineering can pay off handsomely if you manage to land a suitable position.
+It's no secret that if you can find the right job, a degree in chemical engineering can pay off very well.

-However, bachelor's degree holders are frequently required to complete additional specializations, such as the Master's or Doctoral degree, in order to improve their chances of landing certain jobs as well as to join academia and produce outstanding research results.
+Bachelor's degree holders often need to get additional specializations, like a Master's or Doctoral degree, to improve their chances of getting certain jobs or to go into academia and do great research.

 9. Medicine & Healthcare